mmahlke/Bioinformatics_DiMeLo-seq/README.md

 *Image modified from [Wang et al., 2021](https://www.nature.com/articles/s41587-021-01108-x)*

-While $$\textnormal{\color{skyblue}ONT}$$ is generally thought to be less accurate than PacBio long read sequencing, ONT reaches >99% accuracy in basecalling of individual reads, and the accuracy of consensus sequences reaches above 99% by increasing sequencing coverage.
+While $$\textnormal{\color{skyblue}ONT}$$ is generally thought to be less accurate than PacBio long read sequencing, ONT reaches >99% accuracy in $$\textnormal{\color{magenta}basecalling}$$ of individual reads, and the accuracy of consensus sequences reaches above 99% by increasing sequencing coverage.
 For instance, the CHM13 T2T assembly averages at **Q51**.
 For sequencing data, Q value (Phred score) is a standardized way to represent the quality of each base call in a sequencing read.
 Q values are calculated using the following formula: Q = -10 * log10(P), where P is the probability of error.

 <div align="center">